onyilam/forty-jekyll-theme/index.md

 author: null
 ---

-I work as a computational social scientist at the Pew Research Center.
+I work as a computational social scientist at the Pew Research Center, where I use data to derive insights and understand social phenomenons.